Catholic Studies Course Descriptions

 CATH 497: Senior Paper

 The senior paper is an original work a student prepares under the guidance of a professor in the Catholic Studies Department.
 Drawing upon their understanding of the Catholic faith tradition, and the insights learned in the previous courses, students complete a 5000-7000 word essay that integrates their faith with their academic major, career, or chosen profession.
 The paper must be approved by the director of the Catholic Studies Program.
 Prerequisite: one CATH 495.
 This will be a 1-credit course.
-Offered Fall Semester, even-numbered years.
+Offered Spring Semester.